AbnerSquared/Orikivo/README.md

 - Does the code follow C# standards?
 - Does it require an extension outside of System.*?
 - Can a function be created to replace repetitive methods?
+- Is there a better way to structure classes?